panjiesw/bura/packages/project-template/README.md

-# Theme module for @rebul components
+# Theme module for @bura components